abolfazlsamini/eCommerce/README.md

 # eCommerce
-a simple E-Commerce test website to practice React library for myself
+a simple E-Commerce test website to practice React-Django library for myself